greglank/greglank.github.io/visualization.md

 ## Project Description

 I created a public Tableau workbook that visualizes key summary statistics from my online poker group's games of no limit Texas hold 'em.
-The link to the workbook is here: [Rebuy Club | Tableau Public](https://public.tableau.com/app/profile/greg4796/viz/RebuyClub/WelcometotheRebuyClub)